 Bodrum has a lively, friendly atmosphere with plenty of colourful local art in its many art galleries.
 Therefore, there is an informal seaside feel to the town in the day.
 However, at night there is plenty of activity.
 The abundant seafood restaurants offer relaxed dining and Aegean cuisine.
-Also, the busy nightlife rocks until dawn with nightclubs ranging from small and sophisticated to impressive outdoor club venues.
+The busy nightlife rocks until dawn, with nightclubs ranging from small and sophisticated to impressive outdoor club venues.

 The Seven Wonders of the Ancient World

 Halicarnassus was the capital of Caria and the birthplace of Herodotus.
 Consequently, the town of Bodrum is the evolvement of this ancient city.
 In Bodrum lies King Mausolous’ Tomb from the 4th-century B.C.
 Notably, this tomb is number five of the Seven Wonders of the World.
 Additionally, the medieval castle of St. Peter has been converted to be the Museum of Underwater Archeology.

 The Mediterranean port of Bodrum and its boatyards have a lengthy history.
 Today, local artisans still build traditional yachts in the classical Mediterranean style.
 They make boats such as a Gullet with a broad beam and rounded stern.
 Additionally, they build Tirhandils which has a pointed bow and stern.
 Gullets feature in the annual October Cup Race and are suitable for pleasure trip cruises from the port.